richardanaya/ragnar/README.md

 ragnar -m "word1 word2 word3 ... word12"
 ```

-The CLI will then output the corresponding Bitcoin private key, calculated based on the BIP-39 specification.
+The CLI will then output the corresponding Bitcoin private key (starts with letters "xprv"), calculated based on the BIP-39 specification.

 ```bash
 ragnar